smlsvnssn/ouml/README.md

 #### ö.createEnum( object ) → Object

+TODO: rewrite

-Creates and returns an enumerable, i.e. a frozen object where the keys and values are the same.
+Creates and returns an enumerable, i.e. a frozen object where the keys have unique values.
 Lets you create kinda sorta vanilla typechecking light, but at runtime 🤪.
 Takes an object, or strings, or an array of strings, as input.
 Example:

 ```js